Shivah99/EmbeddedC_Lab/README.md

         Hint : m = n / 12.0;
         -calculate simple interest using the below formula and store in si variable. si = p * m * r / 100;
-        - print si value to the user using printf."
+        - print si value to the user using printf.

     4)calculation of average of 4 numbers
     5)calculation of area and perimeter of rectangle,square and circle